nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 * Operation mode: IRQ

 .. note::
-   The GPIO output level on nRF9160 side must be 3 V.
+   The GPIO output level on the nRF9160 side must be 3 V.
    You can set the VDD voltage with the **VDD IO** switch (**SW9**).
    See the `VDD supply rail section in the nRF9160 DK User Guide`_ for more information.